Empire State Trail: Winter Hikes

 Hudson Valley Rail Trail

-On the other side of the Walkway Over the Hudson is the Hudson Valley Rail Trail; hikers can take Amtrak to the Poughkeepsie Station.
-For this trail, hikers should take the opposite side of the Walkway.
-The Hudson Valley Rail Trail takes hikers from Lloyd to New Paltz on a 9-mile hike. .
+On the other side of the Walkway Over the Hudson is the Hudson Valley Rail Trail, which takes walkers from Lloyd to New Paltz on a 9-mile hike.
+The first seven miles are paved and reserved for bicyclists and hikers only; the final two miles are considered “off-road”, appropriate for experienced bicyclists and walkers comfortable traveling on road shoulders next to vehicle traffic.
 Typically, completion of this trail takes around three to five hours on foot and one hour by bicycle in the warmer months.
 In the winter months, cross-country skiing and snowshoeing are available as well.
 If you forget to pack a lunch on the trail, there is a variety of eateries along the way.

 Wallkill Valley Rail Trail

 Once you’ve reached the end of the Hudson Valley Rail Trail, you’ll find the Wallkill Valley Rail Trail.
-This trail is easily accessible while visiting the groovy village of New Paltz, and takes hikers through to Rosendale.
+The 22+-mile rail trail winds along the former Walkill Valley Railroad corridor from Gardiner to Kingston, with access points in Gardiner, New Paltz, Rosendale and Kingston.
 Just like the Hudson Valley Rail Trail, you’ll find plenty of things to do and places to eat while on your hike.
-While hiking through, you’ll notice gorgeous scenery and a potentially familiar attraction.
-The Springtown Truss Bridge, a bridge famously featured in the popular film, “A Quiet Place,” starring John Krasinski and Emily Blunt, can be seen and hiked along the way.
-Once entering Rosendale, you’ll cross the Rosendale Railroad Trestle which offers views of the Rondout Creek below.
-Similar to New Paltz, Rosendale is home to several eateries and businesses that can provide a cozy escape from the cold.
+You’ll enjoy thick forestry, sprawling hills and the presence of the Walkill River on the unpaved stone trail which is open from dawn until dusk.
+You may also notice a familiar attraction.
+The Springtown Truss Bridge, famously featured in the popular film, “A Quiet Place,” starring John Krasinski and Emily Blunt, can be seen and hiked along the way.
+Horses are also welcome.

 Albany-Hudson Electric Trail